Skip to content

 When the young person uses the internet, take an interest in what they do and agree, when, where and how they will use it.

-Relationships and sex education is important for all of us as we grow up.
-Young people need to be helped to think about what makes a good friend and what makes a bad friend.
-They need to learn how to avoid situations that might put them at risk of abuse and how to protect themselves and others.
-Young people need to learn how to say ‘no’.
+Relationships, sex and sexuality is important for all of us as we grow up.
+Young people need to be helped to think about what makes positive relationships.
+They need to learn how to avoid situations where adults and others can be coercive, exploit and abuse them.
+They need to understand how to protect themselves and others.
+Young people need to develop confidence so they can say ‘no’.

 The most important thing is that the young person feels they can come and ask you questions and talk to you about the subject if they are not sure.
-Hosts should never share personal details about this subject with the young person.
+Providers should never share personal experiences about this subject with the young person.

 Discuss as a family what routes you will take if a fire starts and practice an evacuation.
 Think about where keys are kept so everybody knows where they will be for the front and back doors and windows.